quochuy43/bot_for_myself/rag_for_me/knowledge_base/personal_information.md

 # Health and Physical Well-being
 Although I play a lot of sports and live a very healthy life, I was born with a weak immune system and have illnesses such as sinusitis and stomach pain.
 I have been infected with Covid 19, so if I play sports too hard, I will have shortness of breath.

+# Information about learning
+- Favorite subject: Maths
+- Time to study in a day: 11-12 hours if diligent, 6-7 hours if normal
+- Learning style: self-motivated, problem solving alone, teamwork (like to be leader)

 # Learning path
 I studied at the following schools
 - Primary school at Huong Toan Primary School No. 2